0xMiden/miden-tutorials/docs/src/web-client/create_deploy_tutorial.md

 > To instantiate the WebClient, pass in the endpoint of the Miden node.

 > Since we will be handling proof generation in the browser, it will be slower than proof generation handled by the Rust client.
-Check out the tutorial on how to use delegated proving in the browser to speed up proof generation.
+Check out the [tutorial on delegated proving](./creating_multiple_notes_tutorial.md#what-is-delegated-proving) to speed up proof generation in the browser.

 ## Step 3: Edit the `app/page.tsx` file: